Mac Gargan: Return as Scorpion

-During the "Big Time" storyline, Mac Gargan is seen at the Raft superprison, having been separated from the Venom symbiote: the symbiote's removal was causing medical problems due to the side effects from his original genetic mutation.
+During the "Big Time" storyline, Mac Gargan is seen at the Raft superprison, having been separated from Venom: the symbiote's removal was causing medical problems due to the side effects from his original genetic mutation.
 Alistair Smythe breaks him out of the Raft.
 Gargan was then fitted with a new Scorpion suit by Smythe, which included a life-support system to stabilize Gargan's condition.
 Smythe convinced Gargan to join him in his plan for revenge on J. Jonah Jameson.
-Scorpion joins Alistair Smythe, a new villain named Fly-Girl, and some unnamed cyborg minions (each wanting revenge on Jameson) in attacking the launch site of John Jameson's latest space mission, where they sabotage the launch and hold John Jameson for ransom.
+Scorpion joins Alistair Smythe, a new villain named Fly-Girl, and several unnamed cyborg minions (each wanting revenge on Jameson) in attacking the launch site of John Jameson's latest space mission, where they sabotage the launch and hold John for ransom.

 During the "Ends of the Earth" storyline, Scorpion is seen guarding one of Doctor Octopus' facilities.
 Titanium Man enters it and ends up fighting Scorpion.
 Titanium Man is defeated by Scorpion despite his best efforts.

-During the "Dying Wish" storyline, Scorpion hears the call-to-arms from Peter Parker (while trapped in Doctor Octopus' dying body) to save him and apprehend Doctor Octopus (occupying Spider-Man's body) in order to save his loved ones from Doctor Octopus' final sinister scheme.
-Scorpion and Hydro-Man accompany Peter Parker in Doctor Octopus' body to Stark Industries to look for Tony Stark only to end up in a trap set by Doctor Octopus in Spider-Man's body.
+During the "Dying Wish" storyline, Scorpion hears the call-to-arms from Peter Parker (while trapped in Doctor Octopus' dying body) to save him and apprehend Otto Octavius (occupying Spider-Man's body) in order to save his loved ones from Octavius' final sinister scheme.
+Scorpion and Hydro-Man accompany Parker to Stark Industries to look for Tony Stark only to end up in a trap set by Octavius.
 When finding a safe area containing Spider-Man's friends and relatives, Scorpion plans to have his final revenge on J. Jonah Jameson.
-Upon accessing the memories of Spider-Man loving Aunt May - and the times Scorpion threatened her - Doctor Octopus in Spider-Man's body retaliates by punching Scorpion so hard in the jaw (the only unprotected part of his body) that it breaks off from his head.
+Upon accessing the memories of Spider-Man loving Aunt May – and the times Scorpion threatened her – Octavius retaliates by punching Scorpion so hard in the jaw (the only unprotected part of his body) that it breaks off from his head.

 Scorpion was later seen in the Raft's infirmary with Boomerang and Vulture.
 Scorpion now sported a metal apparatus that replaced his missing jaw.
 Alistair Smythe's mini-Spider-Slayers heal and enhance them, and Smythe gives them an offer to kill Spider-Man.
 While Boomerang fights Spider-Man, Scorpion is convinced by Smythe to go after Mayor Jameson again.

 During the "Secret Wars" storyline, Scorpion is among the villains at Kingpin's viewing party of the incursion between Earth-616 and Earth-1610.